bangbangjim/Machine-Learning-Algorithms/README.md

 Building machine learning algorithms from scratch (Python 3.6)

 TODO:
-- [x] Linear regression (gradient descent)
+- [x] Linear regression (batch and stochastic gradient descent)
 - [ ] Logistic regression
 - [ ] Neural Network
 - [ ] Support Vector Machines
 ## Linear Regression
-Given a set of features represented as vector X, the optimised weight vector Θ (with bias included) is found by performing gradient descent.
+Given a set of features represented as vector X, the optimised weight vector Θ (with bias included) is found by performing batch gradient descent.
 Consider the following case with only one feature:

 The algorithm is confirmed to be working properly as the loss converges wrt to the number of iteration.